Cyberflashing: Legal issues

-As with other technological-based abuses, such as Deepfake pornography, revenge porn, and upskirting, there was no specific pre-existing law designed to criminalize and prevent cyber-flashing.
+As with other technological-based abuses, such as deepfake pornography, revenge porn, and upskirting, there was no specific pre-existing law designed to criminalize and prevent cyberflashing.
 This means that many police forces were and are required to fall back on more generalized crimes such as harassment and outraging public decency.

-In New South Wales, Australia, The Crimes Amendment (Intimate Images) Bill 2017 was implemented to make it an offense to "intentionally record or distribute, or threaten to record or distribute, an intimate image of a person without their consent".
-This legislation would cover cyber-flashing by its prohibition on distributing intimate images without consent.
+In New South Wales, Australia, the Crimes Amendment (Intimate Images) Act 2017 was passed to make it an offense to "intentionally record or distribute, or threaten to record or distribute, an intimate image of a person without their consent".
+This legislation covers cyberflashing by its prohibition on distributing intimate images without consent.

-In the UK there has been criticism that "upskirting laws" under consideration would not cover cyber-flashing, as well as other forms of image-based abuse, such as revenge porn.
-The proposed laws also have a stronger intent prohibition, and it is unclear whether it would cover non-harassment circumstances as well as issues where the receiver of the images has not consented but the "image subject" has.

 In Singapore, cyberflashing, upskirt photography, and revenge porn have been criminalized since May 2019.

-On 13 March 2022, the UK Government announced cyberflashing would be criminalised with perpetrators facing up to two years behind bars under new laws applying to England and Wales..
-Cyber flashing has been illegal in Scotland since 2010.
+Cyberflashing ("coercing a person into looking at a sexual image") was made an offence in Scotland in 2010.
+In England and Wales, the Online Safety Act 2023 amended the Sexual Offences Act 2003 to create a new criminal offence of cyberflashing ("sending etc photograph or film of genitals").
+The first conviction for cyberflashing in England occurred in March of 2024 following a guilty plea.

+Legislation

+In the United States and United Kingdom, there have been several pieces of proposed legislation to combat cyberflashing.
+In April 2022, the state of Virginia passed Senate Bill 493, which prescribes civil penalties for an adult who knowingly sends another adult sexually explicit images without their consent.
+The U.K. government passed the Online Safety Act 2023 in October 2023.
+The CONSENT Act, a federal bill which “aims to provide protection for recipients of sexually explicit images, including images manipulated by artificial intelligence or machine learning", was introduced in the United States in 2024.